hzqst/MetaHookSv/README.md

 r_shadow_texsize (must be power of 2) : the texture size of shadow map. larger texture supports bigger shadow-caster entity but uses more graphic RAM.

-r_shadow_scale (must be power of 2) : scale factor when render shadow-caster entity in shadow map. larger scale factor gets better quality shadow but uses more GPU resource.
+r_shadow_scale (must be power of 2) : scale factor when render shadow-caster entity in shadow map. larger scale factor gets better quality shadow but will cause incorrect render result when the entity is scaled too much.

 r_shadow_fardist (0.0 ~ 1000.0) : to determine how far the shadow is going to fade out.